Benefit Issuances and Use of Benefits

 Benefits stolen via card skimming, card cloning and other similar fraudulent methods

-1. If food benefits were stolen between October 1, 2022 and August 22, 2023; the Head of Household has until October 22, 2023 to submit a claim.
+1. Note: For food benefits stolen between October 1, 2022, and August 22, 2023; the Head of Household had until October 22, 2023, to submit a claim.

 3. An authorized representative can request replacements and complete the attestation or the DSHS Claim of Stolen Benefits form only when there is a power of attorney or legal guardianship on file.